For the most part, I’ve kept my mouth shut about how I felt about travel in Indonesia so far.

 The hostel was a nice refuge away from the noise of the cities down on the coast, aside from the 3am wake up call.
 I really did enjoy my time up there, just not the sites.
 Just not the tourist side of things.
 Definitely not the trash and crowds.

 Something has to Give in Indonesia

 In Bali, during the rains we witnessed locals dumping trash into the water flowing down the streets.
 Trash that would later run up on the beaches where tourists and locals alike are meant to enjoy.
 Polluting a sea where much of their livelihood comes from.
 Indonesia has a trash problem.
 I’m not sure whether it’s educational, or a lack of infrastructure, or the burden of high density, but something has to give, and it needs to give soon.

 There have been too many times people have treated me like a dollar bill, and too many times that I have felt taken advantage of.
 Beyond all that there is the garbage, and every minute I stay in this country I can’t help but feel like I’m contributing to the problem.
 Each item I use, I can see floating out there in the sea with the rest of this country’s rubbish.

 Indonesia’s Travel Potential

-Of the 70-something countries I’ve travel to, Indonesia has as much potential for tourism as any, if not more.
+Of the 100-something countries I’ve travel to, Indonesia has as much potential for tourism as any, if not more.
 From temples, to jungles, to beaches, and history, there really is anything a tourist would want.
 But, there is plenty of work to do to get it there.
 And judging by our experience in Bromo, and other locations, that’s a bit of an understatement.